jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

       <img src="images/3.%20Creation%20Behavior%20Of%20Commands.008.png" width="300" />

-    - Mind, that the sub-command’s private contents are not created, which disincludes its private objects, command calls and clauses.
+    - Mind, that the sub-command’s private contents are not created, which disincludes its private objects, command calls and nested commands.

       <img src="images/3.%20Creation%20Behavior%20Of%20Commands.009.png" width="300" />